Designer Barbara i Gongini creates kick-ass clothes for kick-ass fashionistas

 By Chere Di Boscio

 Fashion designer Barbara i Gongini has a rebel heart.
-The Faroe Islander rejects societal order and other normative pressures, using her garments to express an imaginative tale that shines with the freedom of self-expression.
+The Faroe Islander may come from a small town, but she rejects societal order and other normative pressures, using her garments to express an imaginative tale that shines with the freedom of self-expression.

 Her construction process is aimed at crafting garments eloquently suitable for both men and women.
 Typical sartorially structural forms are challenged with experimental pattern-making to create new, strong geometric cuts and soft ovoid silhouettes.
 Self-expression and individual empowerment are central in the creation of each piece.

-Since graduating from Denmark´s School of Design at the Institute of Unica Design in 1996, Barbara í Gongini has been an advocate for sustainable design and received a special recognition in 2014 at the Denim Challenge, hosted by the world’s largest sustainable fashion event, the Copenhagen Fashion Summit.
+Since graduating from Denmark’s School of Design at the Institute of Unica Design in 1996, designer Barbara i Gongini has been an advocate for sustainable design and received a special recognition in 2014 at the Denim Challenge, hosted by the world’s largest sustainable fashion event, the Copenhagen Fashion Summit.